merschformann/brickmos/README.md

 This is a simple tool for converting images to Lego mosaics such that their parts can be ordered quite easily from bricklink (https://www.bricklink.com/).
-I wrote this for myself for a birthday present I worked on, but wanted to leave it here for others to re-use or as inspiration. :)
+I wrote this for myself for a birthday present I worked on, but wanted to leave it here for others to re-use or as inspiration.

 ![process-steps](material/process-steps.svg)

 (ltr: original image, pixelated image with original color, image with colors mapped to given Lego colors; [image source](https://www.vincenthie.com/gallery/disney/ironmanportrait))

-## Focus explanation & alternatives
+## Motivation & alternatives

 This is a rather simple script which worked well for me, as I went back and forth between my image editing tool and modifying the color pallet.
 I really